NOAA-OWP/ngen-forcing/NextGen_Lumped_Forcings_Driver/README.md

-Required Python packages to execute lumped forcings driver:

-1. pybind11
-2. xarray
-3. dask
-4. netCDF4
-5. numpy
-6. gdal
-7. re
-8. geopandas
-9. pandas
-10. multiprocessing
-11. wget
-12. scipy
-13. shapely
-14. ssl
-15. pyarrow
+# Steps to install an Anaconda Python environment to utilize the NextGen Lumped Forcings Driver
+1. conda env create --name NextGen_Lumped_Forcings_Driver --file=environment.yml
-16. exactextract (python bindings can be install by downloading python packages and following instructions on GitHub https://github.com/jdalrym2/exactextract/tree/coverage-fraction-pybindings to directly link the ExactExtract python bindings to your python executable or anaconda environment)
+2. The remaining Python module dependency here for the NextGen Lumped Forcings driver is the special exactextract Python bindings developed by GitHub contributors within the ExactExtract GitHub repository.
+The python bindings can be install by downloading python packages and following instructions on the GitHub repository link here: https://github.com/jdalrym2/exactextract/tree/coverage-fraction-pybindings (This will directly link the ExactExtract python bindings to your python executable or anaconda environment).

+# Example Execution of the NextGen Lumped Forcings Driver and Description of Python Arguments Required/Optional
 ###################### Python executable sample code for executing lumped forcings driver #############################
 from NextGen_lumped_forcings_driver import NextGen_lumped_forcings_driver